Blog

 Many signals in the body contribute towards generating pain, and a lot of these signals overlap with general inflammation and other factors (see immune and cardiovascular systems below).

-Studies suggest individuals with a resilient personality may be less prone and may experience less intense symptoms by comparison to those that might not as resilient[4].
+Studies suggest individuals with a resilient personality may be less prone and may experience less intense symptoms in comparison to those who might not be as resilient[6].

 One of the prime sites of the brain that are involved in generating the personality of a person is known as the insula.
 Many neurons pass through the insula to get to other regions of the brain.
 The insula helps to maintain a variety of neural processes, including pain in the body and our basic state of consciousness.
 These processes pertain to personality and shed light on the way in which the body and our environments condition who we are as individuals.